- Photo. Chiapas, Mexico.

 Chitou, Taiwan.
 Photo taken Mar.
 15, 1995 by Shu-Chuan Hsiao.

-Names for the Asian species.
+Asian species.
 A number of names

 of Mitrastemon have been (and are currently being) used to